dhmcgrathnl/uahackathon/README.md

 * Install the Blynk App on your phone.
 * Create a new Blynk project.
-* Update your program to use HTTP with Blynk's API to update Blynk LEDs based on the circut sensor values.
+* Update your program to use HTTP with Blynk's API to set Blynk LED values based on the circut sensor values.

 ### Resources